hardik98/MICL/README.md

 3. On other terminal hit following command to run json server on port 5000

         npx json-server --watch db.json --port 5000

+Note:
+If you are getting CORS error then run below command

+        node server.js